Baker Mayfield Video: Drunk Oklahoma Quarterback Curses And Runs, Cops Slam Him

 — Dylan Buckingham (@DylanBuckingham) February 25, 2017

-As seen in the above tweet from Dylan Buckingham, a reporter for KFOR, the notes from the police report about Baker’s arrest claim that the melee started around 2:29 a.m. on February 25, when an officer was flagged down at the intersection of Dickson and West.
+As seen in the tweet above from Dylan Buckingham, a reporter for KFOR, the notes from the police report about Baker Mayfield’s arrest claim that the melee started around 2:29 a.m. on February 25, when an officer was flagged down at the intersection of Dickson and West.
 The person who flagged down the officer wanted police to file a report for assault and battery.
-According to the police report, the man that flagged down the cop was yelling at Baker.
-The police officer asked Mayfield to remain at the scene so that the officer could take Baker’s statement about an altercation that Mayfield claimed he tried to break up before the police officer arrived.
-The cop claimed that Baker was screaming, cursing and “causing a scene.”
+According to the police report, the man that flagged down the cop was yelling at Mayfield.
+The police officer asked Mayfield to remain at the scene so that the officer could take his statement about an altercation that he claimed he tried to break up before the police officer arrived.
+The cop claimed that Mayfield was screaming, cursing, and “causing a scene.”
 Authorities noted that Mayfield was drunk and had a hard time walking down two stairs, and had slurred speech.
-The cop stated that Baker smelled like alcohol.
+The cop stated that Baker Mayfield smelled like alcohol.

 “The front of Mayfield’s clothing was covered in food.”

-When the officer claimed that he told Baker to come to him, that’s when Mayfield began to walk away from the officer, claims the police report.
-The officer said he told Baker to stop repeatedly, but that’s when Mayfield started to sprint away and was tackled to the ground.
-Even while on the ground, Baker was disobedient, according to the police report, with Mayfield not agreeing to put his hands behind his back.
-Instead, the report claims that Baker kept his arms tightly locked and would not allow police to put his arms behind him.
-The officer was eventually able to place Baker’s arms behind his back and handcuff him.
+When the officer claimed that he told Baker Mayfield to come to him, that’s when he began to walk away from the officer, claims the police report.
+The officer said he told him to stop repeatedly, but that’s when Mayfield started to sprint away and was tackled to the ground.
+Even while on the ground, Mayfield was disobedient, according to the police report, with Mayfield not agreeing to put his hands behind his back.
+Instead, the report claims that Baker Mayfield kept his arms tightly locked and would not allow police to put his arms behind him.
+The officer was eventually able to place Mayfield’s arms behind his back and handcuff him.

 Baker Mayfield's arrest video released.
 He's lucky he didn't get broken in half.
 This looks painful – https://t.co/AZBjkfAMNS